yaakovfeldman/ckeditor5-custom-build/README.md

 There are 2 builds in this repo: `messages` is a bare bones editor and `log` is a full featured one (but without image support).

+Note that the builds are from 2021 but as of 2025 (don't know when change occured) ckeditor possibly moved some features like paste from office into premium package.
+Or didn't?
+Its not clear.
+The builder page implies even the regular paste from office is now premium.

+Note that the messages build lacks the alignment and TextPartLanguage items which are present in log build and which are used in main app for a hacky way to make RTL work - but seems to be ok without it.

 ## Quick start

 1. Open the `sample/index.html` page in the browser.